 For several details of each indicator and status, visit App Store Connect.

-If everything is well and you get the green light from Apple, you have two choices when it comes to publishing your app on store: scheduling a date and an hour beforehand – automatic release or you can release it manually, from your App Store Connect dashboard.
+If everything goes well and you get the green light from Apple, you have two choices when it comes to publishing your app to the store.
+The first option is to schedule a date and a time for your app release, what we call automatic release.
+The second option is to release it manually from your App Store Connect dashboard.